In this article:

 - Reprint or recreate prescriptions

-Gentu now offers the ability to create prescriptions for your patients, using the PBS & RPBS drug databases.
+Gentu provides doctors with the ability to create prescriptions for patients, using the PBS & RPBS drug databases.
 This process is covered in detail below.

 Don't forget to check the FAQ at the bottom of the article for further details.